ilessing/ilessing.github.io/_posts/2015-04-13-Aeon-Integration.md

 ### Limitations and Hurdles
 The Aleph web template system is not flexible.
 One template file is used repeatedly for each row of items.
 There is no way to change the values of Aleph's server side variables selectively.

-Any manipulations we want to make will have to be done using Javascript after the server side rendering is done and the browser has loaded the page.
+Any dynamic manipulations we want to make will have to be done using Javascript after the server side rendering is done and the browser has loaded the page.

 In order to Pre-Fill the AEON form we need to query Aleph for additional item information not displayed on the page.

 - doc-number
 - collection
 - call-no